-The consultation process has generated a new possible name of "Stag" as suggested by five respondents for section 1 on the following grounds:
+The consultation process has generated a new possible name of "Stag" as suggested by five respondents for Section 1 on the following grounds:

-- The residents of the lower section of Mair Crescent being renamed feel that the name "Stag Street" would better remember a local character, Arthur Stag Garrard. - As a business owner in this lower section of Mair Crescent proposed for renaming, feel that the name "Stag Street" would be easy for clients to find and spell. - Everyone remembers "Stag" whereas no one remembers the proposed name.
+The residents of the lower section of Mair Crescent being renamed feel that the name "Stag Street" would better remember a local character, Arthur Stag Garrard.

+- As a business owner in this lower section of Mair Crescent proposed for renaming, feel that the name "Stag Street" would be easy for clients to find and spell. - Everyone remembers "Stag" whereas no one remembers the proposed name.

 Council has completed a Vicnames search to check that the name "Stag" conforms to the principles and statutory requirements of the naming rules.
-Refer to Table 3 further in this report.
+Refer to Table 3 below.

-4. Second Round Consultation - Immediate Community - 22 October 2018
+Second Round Consultation Information - Immediate Community Notified - 22 October 2018

-The immediate community along with the Korumburra Historical Society have been advised of the survey outcomes.
-As the first round consultation has generated a new proposed name, all submitters and land owners must be reconsulted in regards to the suggested new name of "Stag" for section 1 (Part of Mair Crescent off Princes Street).
-Council advised that a report will be presented at the Ordinary Meeting of Council 28 November 2018 to consider the proposed names.
+The immediate community along with the Korumburra Historical Society have been advised of the outcomes from the survey.
+As the first round consultation has generated a new proposed name, all submitters and land owners must be reconsulted, in regards to the suggested new name of "Stag" for Section 1 - Part of Mair Crescent off Princes Street.
+Council advised that a report will be presented at the Ordinary Meeting of Council 28 November 2018, to consider the proposed names.
 Residents were advised that they may object to this proposal by responding to the letter or by attending the meeting and voicing their objection.

-5. VICNAMES Compliance Check
+VICNAMES Compliance Check